0n0w1c/electric-grid/readme.md

 Selectable power rating (1MW to 10GW)

 Transformators do function as expected if connected in parallel.
-Very similair to [Electric Transformators](https://mods.factorio.com/mod/Electric_Transformators) but a little different.
+Very similar to [Electric Transformators](https://mods.factorio.com/mod/Electric_Transformators) but a little different.
 Do not place the transformator in the supply area of an electric pole.

 *Limitations:*